meteatamel/cloudtasks-samples/queue-uri-override-http-tasks/README.md

 TASKS_QUEUES_API=$TASKS_API/$QUEUES_PATH
 ```

-## Create a Cloud Tasks queue
+## Create a Cloud Tasks queue with uri override

-Create a queue with HTTP target uri override.
-Note that, the uri override refers
+Create a queue with a HTTP target uri override.
+Note that, the uri override
-to the second Cloud Run service:
+refers to the second Cloud Run service.
+Any HTTP task added to the queue will
+have its uri host overridden by service2's host:

 ```sh
 QUEUE=http-queue-uri-override